Queen Beatrix International Airport: History

 On 22 October 1955, the airport was named after Princess Beatrix of the Netherlands during a royal visit.
 It was renamed in 1980 after her accession to the throne.

 On 3 March 2021, American Airlines celebrated its 50 years flying to and from Aruba.

-Aruba was late to implementing baggage handling advanced enough to relieve U.S.-bound passengers of the traditional legal requirement of physically walking their baggage through U.S. customs inspection.
-For several decades, this forced U.S.-bound passengers to undergo a time-consuming preclearance procedure: they had to check in baggage, pass through Aruba primary airport security screening followed by Aruba exit customs, then reclaim checked baggage, walk it through immigration and customs inspections at the Customs and Border Protection port of entry, recheck their baggage, pass through a secondary security screening in accordance with U.S. standards, and then proceed to their departure gates.

 As part of Phase 1A of Gateway 2030, a massive airport expansion project, the airport built a new U.S. Check-In Terminal with sufficiently advanced baggage handling equipment, thereby relieving U.S.-bound passengers of the burden of reclaiming baggage and undergoing another screening.
 The first flights began from the new terminal on April 8, 2025.